 * 1999-2000 -- I predicted that OSU would finish the regular season 23-7 overall and 12-4 (second) in Big Ten play.
 OSU actually ended the regular season 22-5 and 13-3 in Big Ten play, earning a piece of the title with Michigan State.
 The discrepancy in games comes from the preseason NIT, where I believed OSU would play four games instead of just one.
 And, after all of the postseason was complete, OSU ended up 23-7 anyway.

 * 1998-99 -- I had the Buckeyes going 18-11 and 7-9 in Big Ten play.
 Instead, OSU stunned the basketball world with a 22-7 regular season (12-4 Big Ten, second) before advancing to the Final Four and finishing 27-9.

 * 1997-98 -- I picked OSU to go 11-18 overall and 4-12 in Big Ten play.
 O'Brien's first team finished the regular season 8-21 and 1-15 in the conference.

 * 1996-97 -- I had the Buckeyes finishing 15-12 overall and 7-11 in Big Ten play.
 Instead, the team finished 10-17 overall and 5-13 in the conference, numbers good enough to get Randy Ayers fired.

 * 1995-96 -- I picked OSU to finish the regular season 14-13 overall and 7-9 in Big Ten play.
 The Buckeyes finished 10-17 overall and 3-15 in Big Ten play.

-* Summing Up -- In eight years, I have missed on my predictions by an aggregate of 23 wins -- or an average of almost three wins per year.
-My numbers look better over the past six years -- just the O'Brien seasons -- when I have been off by a combined 14 wins.
+* Summing Up -- In nine years, I have missed on my predictions by an aggregate of 29 wins -- or an average of almost four wins per year.
+Last year was obviously my worst year as I missed OSU's final regular season mark by six wins.